Space tourism: Precursors

 With the realities of the post-Perestroika economy in Russia, its space industry was especially starved for cash.
 The Tokyo Broadcasting System (TBS) offered to pay for one of its reporters to fly on a mission.
 Toyohiro Akiyama was flown in 1990 to Mir with the eighth crew and returned a week later with the seventh crew.
 Cost estimates vary from $10 million up to $37 million.
 Akiyama gave a daily TV broadcast from orbit and also performed scientific experiments for Russian and Japanese companies.

 In 1991, British chemist Helen Sharman was selected from a pool of 13,000 applicants to be the first Briton in space.
 The program was known as Project Juno and was a cooperative arrangement between the Soviet Union and a group of British companies.
-The Project Juno consortium failed to raise the funds required, and the program was almost canceled.
+The Project Juno consortium failed to raise the funds required, and the program was almost cancelled.
 Reportedly Mikhail Gorbachev ordered it to proceed under Soviet expense in the interests of international relations, but in the absence of Western underwriting, less expensive experiments were substituted for those in the original plans.
 Sharman flew aboard Soyuz TM-12 to Mir and returned aboard Soyuz TM-11.

+In April 1999, the Russian space agency announced that 51-year-old British billionaire Peter Llewellyn would be sent to the aging Mir space station in return for a payment of $100 million by Llewellyn.
+Llewellyn, however, denied agreeing to pay that sum, his refusal to pay which prompted his flight's cancellation a month later.